chess-boards_westmountmag

 NOTE

 For smaller businesses, corporate and business unit strategy may overlap or be the same thing.
-However, if an organization is competing in different markets, then each business unit needs to think about its own strategic direction.
+However, if an organization competes across different markets, each business unit needs to define its own strategic direction.
+It’s important, though, that each business unit’s strategy aligns with the corporation’s overall strategy, particularly when the corporation’s brand is important.

 ‘Strategy at the business unit level is concerned with competing successfully in individual markets, and it addresses the question, “How do we win in this market?’

 Your business unit strategy will likely be the most visible level of strategy within each business area.
 People working within each unit should be able to draw direct links between this strategy and the work that they’re doing.
-When people understand how they can help their business unit “win”, you have the basis for a highly productive and motivated workforce.
+When people understand how they can help their business unit win, you have the basis for a highly productive and motivated workforce.
 As such, it’s important to have a clear definition of the business unit’s mission, vision and values.

 Team strategy